Why The FIG?

-It may be long, but it's worth a read.
+It may be long, but it's an important read.

 It is undeniable that human society is degrading the natural environment of the Earth.
 We're experiencing peak levels of water pollutants while the largest mass-extinction in written history is laying waste to biodiversity across the globe.
 Changes in weather patterns are responsible for draughts of biblical proportions in India, deadly fires devastating California, and the more than six feet of water that flooded Venice, causing irreparable damage to historic and cultural sites.

 In response to these threats, we are consistently placing the responsibility of taking environmental action on legislators and large corporations.
-We at Ethic posit that this approach to climate action is flawed.
+We at The FIG posit that this approach to climate action is flawed.

 60% of global carbon emissions and 80% of global waste are the direct result of consumer decisions.
 In the United States, the average citizen consumes more than 18 times more resources than the feasible average global citizen consumption.

 While we like to pretend that it's both big business and government that should take action to solve environmental issues, the collective impacts of consumers amount to significantly more than that of both the private and public industries.

 Okay, so then what?
 How do we reduce our consumption without sacrificing the convenience and comfort that we've come to expect in the 21st century?

 While the common prescription, offered by both politicians and experts, involves renewable energy and alternatively powered vehicles, the power of the individual to change these infrastructure systems is marginal.
 There is far more that we can each do beyond calling our politicians and boycotting consumer holidays.